jarooda/jarooda.github.io/src/components/AboutMeContent.md

 - Amazon Kindle Paperwhite (10th gen)
 </details>

-When I’m not coding, I like to join tech meetups in `Semarang` and connect with other developers.
+You’ll probably have a chance to meet me at tech meetups around [Semarang](https://maps.app.goo.gl/D7UBcVQWcuhYKisJA).
 If you’d like to chat or collaborate, feel free to [reach me out](/#contactme).